 - Sterilized jars: when storing jam after cooking, use sterilized and heatproof glass jars.
 Jam needs to be sealed while still hot from cooking to prevent molding.
 You can also reuse cleaned jars that previously held store-bought jam to reduce waste!

-- Sugar: Sugar is essential when it comes to helping create the gelled texture in jams.
-While sugar helps to sweeten the flavor, it also acts as a preservative that keeps your jam mold-free as well as colorful.
+- Sugar: Sugar is essential when it comes to helping create the gelled texture.
+While sugar helps to sweeten the flavor, it also acts as a preservative that prevents mold and keeps it colorful.
 Lower sugar jams often need extra pectin to prevent a runny texture.

 Cooking up a batch of jam is a breeze!
 This strawberry jam recipe is a simple recipe that is great for beginners and only takes about 40 minutes.
 If you’re feeling creative, feel free to play with some add-ins.
 Jam doesn’t have to be made using only one fruit.
 Add a bit of apple, orange, cherries, or blueberries for an unexpected twist.